One-step corrected projected stochastic gradient descent for statistical estimation: Introduction

 \section{Introduction}

 The stochastic gradient descent \citep{RM51} for finding the root of a given functional is a widely used method in statistical learning.
-In the parametric estimation setting, this method leads to a (strongly) consistent estimator \citep{B54,W52} but which is not asymptotically efficient in term of converging rate or in term of asymptotic variance depending on the conditions retained \citep{C54,HL56,R88, S58}.
-This method has been later improved by the stochastic gradient with averaging \citep{PJ92,R88} or the adaptative stochastic gradient \citep{LR79,V67} which present an optimal asymptotic rate and variance.
+In the parametric estimation setting, this method leads to a (strongly) consistent estimator but which is not asymptotically efficient in term of converging rate or in term of asymptotic variance depending on the conditions retained.
+For sublinear functionals, consistency has been shown with probabilistic arguments in \citep{W52, B54, GH76} and asymptotic normality in \citep{C54, HL56, S58, F68}.
+For more general functionals, the ordinary differential equation method has been developed \citep{L77, KC78} with a boundedness assumption of the random sequence.
+In order to avoid this quite restrictive assumptions, truncated (or projected) stochastic gradient descent has been proposed \citep{C96, KY03}.

+The stochastic gradient descent has been improved in two direction to obtain a statistical procedure with optimal asymptotic rate and variance.
+On the one hand, the stochastic gradient with averaging has been studied \citep{R88, P90, PJ92}.
+On the other hand, the adaptative stochastic gradient \citep{LR79, V67} has been suggested.

 In this paper, we propose a fast and asymptotically efficient alternative to averaging or adaptivity.
 It is based on the one-step procedure.

 The one-step procedure was initially considered in \citep{LeCam} for the estimation of parameters in independent and identically distributed (i.i.d.) samples.
 In this procedure, an initial guess estimator is proposed which is fast to be computed but not asymptotically efficient.
 Then, a single step of the gradient descent method is done on the log-likelihood function in order to correct the initial estimation and reach asymptotic efficiency.
 With some recent developments, the one-step procedure has been successfully generalized to more sophisticated statistical experiments as diffusion processes \citep{GY20, KU15}, ergodic Markov chains~\citep{KM16}, inhomogeneous Poisson and Hawkes counting processes \citep{BF23,DGK18}, fractional Gaussian and stable noises observed at high frequency \citep{BM18, BSV20}.